rapidsai/docs/install/install.md

 ### **Conda Issues**
 <i class="fas fa-info-circle"></i> A `conda create error` occurs:<br/>
-RAPIDS has switched the default solver recommendation to [libmamba](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community/){: target="_blank"}, a Mamba-powered conda solver that is [now included with all Conda/Miniconda installations](https://www.anaconda.com/blog/new-release-anaconda-distribution-2023-07-miniconda-23-5-0-and-more){: target="_blank"} to significantly accelerate environment solving.
+RAPIDS has switched the default solver recommendation to [libmamba](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community/){: target="_blank"}, a Mamba-powered Conda solver that is [now included with all Conda/Miniconda installations](https://www.anaconda.com/blog/new-release-anaconda-distribution-2023-07-miniconda-23-5-0-and-more){: target="_blank"} to significantly accelerate environment solving.
 If the error below occurs:
 ```
 conda create: error: argument --solver: invalid choice: 'libmamba' (choose from 'classic')
 ```

 To resolve this error please follow one of these steps:
-- If the conda installation is version `22.11` or newer, run: `conda install -n base conda-libmamba-solver`
+- If the Conda installation is version `22.11` or newer, run: `conda install -n base conda-libmamba-solver`
-- If the conda installtion is older than `22.11` please update your [Conda or Miniconda to the latest version](https://conda.io/projects/conda/en/stable/user-guide/install/index.html){: target="_blank"}
+- If the Conda installtion is older than `22.11`, please update your [Conda or Miniconda to the latest version](https://conda.io/projects/conda/en/stable/user-guide/install/index.html){: target="_blank"}
 - Use [Mamba directly](https://mamba.readthedocs.io/en/latest/installation.html){: target="_blank"}
-- Use the classic solver by removing `--solver=libmamba` from the `conda create` command provided by the selector.
+- Use the classic solver by removing `--solver=libmamba` from the `conda create` command provided by the selector

 <i class="fas fa-info-circle"></i> CUDA 12.0 ARM packages are not yet available:<br/>
-Conda-forge does not yet support the minimum required glibc (2.27) for CUDA 12 on ARM.
+Conda-forge does not yet support the minimum required glibc (2.32) for CUDA 12 on ARM.
 For ARM support, please use CUDA 11.

 <i class="fas fa-info-circle"></i> At the time of writing, there is no stable CUDA 12 release of PyTorch: <br/>
 PyTorch currently only has nightly builds for CUDA 12.1, stable builds are limited to CUDA 11. <br/>